BackupTheBerlios/subnant-svn/trunk/README.txt

     Backup some or all repositories under svn-root using methods:

-      hotcopy     : verbatim copy of repository into hotcopy-root dump        : dump all revisions into dump-root using portable format incremental : dump younger revisions after highest revision in dump-root
+      hotcopy  : verbatim copy of repository into hotcopy-root dump     : dump all revisions into dump-root using portable format

   * create